How do you choose a concentration if you don't know which career path you want to follow?

 - Visit Career Services to take an interest inventory and consider your options.

-- Take a class in an area that sounds interesting, but may not be on your radar screen.
+- Take a class in an area that sounds interesting.

 - Study abroad.